gvwilson/sensibleadventures/bookster/bookster.md

 *One of the men held up the bonescuttle's severed head.
 Vurt nodded and fainted.*

-*The emir's doctress in Coriandel could have saved his nearly-severed leg.
+*The emir's doctress in Coriandel might have been able to save his nearly-severed leg.
 The Avauntois in Starboard Town couldn't.
-Vurt lay in bed shaking with fever for a week.
-When he woke, a woman was sitting on a stool beside his cot, grinding herbs with a pestle and mortar.
+Vurt lay in bed shaking with fever for a week.*

+*When he woke, a woman was sitting on a stool beside his cot, grinding herbs with a pestle and mortar.
 She soaked the bandages on his stump in warm water to loosen them, then unwrapped them slowly and carefully so that she could pack more herbs onto the bloody ruin below his knee.
 He said, "Thank you" in Karabandi, and slept again.*

-*By the time he could stand he had learned how to say, "Thank you," in Gandan-o, and a great many other things as well.
+*By the time he could get out of bed he had learned how to say, "Thank you," in Gandan-o, and a great many other things as well.
 They sat for hours on the wooden deck behind the small house the town had loaned him, looking down the steep, twist-back street to the world passing slowly below.
 Coriandel was three hundred gallops behind them.
-The desert had given way to chaparral, which was itself turning into the forest that covered the northern arch of the Brumoso Mountains.
+The desert had given way to chaparral, which was turning into the forest that covered the northern arch of the Brumoso Mountains.
 When Vurt asked his nurse how to say, "I would like to marry you," she laughed and kissed him for the first time.*

 Razi nodded through the bosun's story, while Laeuc, Erileine, and everyone else walking within earshot chipped in with corrections and